Life in the Adelaide Gaol

 The female prisoners either had sewing work or ‘picked’ oakum (unravelling hemp ropes) so they could be used for other purposes, such as bedding material.

-The bakery in the Laneway, saw the production of fresh bread and rolls.
-Money the prisoners earned performing these tasks enabled them to purchase ‘luxury’ items from the canteen such as chocolate, cigarettes, etc.
+The bakery in the Laneway saw the production of fresh bread and rolls.
+Money the prisoners earned performing these tasks enabled them to purchase ‘luxury’ items from the canteen such as chocolate, cigarettes etc.

 Ironically, morning and afternoon tea for the Supreme Court was baked at the Gaol.
 In addition, all the bread and cakes for the Gaol and all of the prisons around Adelaide were baked at the Adelaide Gaol.